-The PPACG will develop and approve its TIP in cooperation with local members, the City of Colorado Springs and the CDOT.
-The PPACG will develop the TIP financial plan in cooperation with the CDOT and consistent with Colorado Transportation Commission approved revenue projections and program distribution of federal and state funds.
+PPACG will develop and approve its TIP in cooperation with local members, the City, and the CDOT.
+PPACG will develop the TIP financial plan in cooperation with the CDOT, transit providers and local communities and consistent with Colorado Transportation Commission approved revenue projections and program distribution of federal and state funds.

-The PPACG, in cooperation with the CDOT and the operators of publicly owned transit services, shall establish the TIP development schedule.
-The CDOT and the PPACG will work cooperatively to synchronize the TIP, the STIP and the RTP.
+PPACG, in cooperation with the CDOT, local communities, and the publicly owned transit providers, shall establish the TIP development schedule.
+The CDOT and PPACG will work cooperatively to synchronize the TIP, the STIP, and the RTP as much as possible.

-The CDOT will ensure all federally or state funded transportation projects are included in the PPACG TIP.
+The CDOT will ensure all federally or state funded state transportation projects are included in the PPACG TIP.
 Some CDOT programs will be identified in the TIP as a pool or pools.
-Inclusion of these program funds in the TIP will be considered planning estimates, not a guarantee or specific commitment of dollars to be spent in the PPACG.
-The CDOT shall provide projects that make up the pool and update them when they change with the understanding that they may change as an administrative modification.
+Inclusion of these program funds in the TIP will be considered planning estimates, not a guarantee or specific commitment of dollars to be spent in the PPACG region.
+The CDOT shall provide projects with project improvements and limits that make up the pool and update them when they change with the understanding that they may change as an administrative modification.

-The PPACG will ensure its TIP is fiscally constrained, meets air quality requirements (if applicable), and projects in it are consistent with the RTP.
-The CDOT will review and provide written comments, addressing fiscal constraint and air quality conformity (if applicable) on the draft TIP in time for the comments to be evaluated and acted upon prior to public release of the draft TIP for comment.
+PPACG will ensure its TIP is fiscally constrained, meets air quality requirements, and projects in it are consistent with the RTP and with the required Environmental Justice analysis.
+The CDOT will review and provide written comments, addressing fiscal constraint and air quality conformity on the draft TIP in time for the comments to be evaluated and acted upon prior to public release of the draft TIP for comment.

 Federal regulations require the Governor to approve all TIPs.
-When the TIP is ready for approval of the Governor, the PPACG submits its TIP to the CDOT for review of fiscal constraint and adherence to planning regulations.
+When the TIP is ready for approval of the Governor, PPACG submits its TIP to the CDOT for review of fiscal constraint and adherence to planning regulations.
 Once fiscal constraint and adherence to planning regulations are verified, the CDOT will prepare a packet for the Governor's review and signature to approve the TIP and transmit such approval to FHWA and FTA.
-The submittal of the TIP to the CDOT should include a resolution of the PPACG Board of Directors (BOD) adopting the TIP, an Air Quality Control Commission (AQCC) conformity determination concurrence (if applicable), and a signed statement self-certifying that the planning process was conducted in accordance with all applicable requirements.
+The submittal of the TIP to the CDOT should include a resolution of PPACG adopting the TIP, an Air Quality Control Commission (AQCC) conformity determination concurrence if required, and a signed statement self-certifying that the planning process was conducted in accordance with all applicable requirements.
 Once TIPs are approved by the MPO and the Governor, they are incorporated into the draft STIP without change, either directly or by reference.

-The CDOT relies on the respective PPACG TIP public involvement process to ensure the public has been provided timely and adequate notification of programming changes to TIP projects.
+The CDOT relies on the PPACG TIP public involvement process to ensure the public has been provided timely and adequate notification of programming changes to TIP projects.
 FHWA and FTA have agreed that the MPO public involvement process for developing and amending the TIP may be used as the public process for adopting said changes into the STIP.
-Once projects are included in an MPO approved TIP amendment, the CDOT will verify fiscal constraint (if applicable).
+Once projects are included in an MPO approved TIP amendment, the CDOT will verify fiscal constraint.
+Any amendments requiring air quality conformity findings should include a confirmation from the Air Quality Control Commission (AQCC) and the Colorado Department of Public Health and Environment (CDPHE) Air Pollution Control Division (APCD).

-Federal regulations require the Governor, or designee, approve TIP amendments.
-TIP amendments should be forwarded to the CDOT Region and the CDOT Headquarters STIP Manager where a packet is prepared for the Executive Director's signature.
+Federal regulations require the Governor, or designee, approve TIP Amendments.
+TIP amendments should be forwarded to the CDOT Region and the CDOT Headquarters STIP Manager, where a packet is prepared for the Executive Director's signature as the Governor's designee.
 Once the signature is obtained, a copy of the approval and packet is forwarded to FHWA/FTA for their concurrence.

-The CDOT, in cooperation with the PPACG, will ensure all contract scopes of work for all projects using federal funds carried out within the boundaries of the PPACG are consistent with the PPACG's TIP.
+The CDOT, in cooperation with PPACG, will ensure all contract scopes of work for all projects using federal funds carried out within the boundaries of the PPACG MPO are consistent with PPACG's TIP.